 Once you have the contact details of businesses in your area, you can reach out to them to find out about their delivery options and pitch your coffee van services.

-If you don’t want to go down the delivery route, you could consider setting up a pop-up stand at events and festivals as ways to make money with a coffee van.
+If you don’t want to go down the delivery route, you could consider setting up a pop-up stand at events and festivals as a way to make money with a coffee van.

 Earn money by renting out your workspace

-If you’re not ready to take the full plunge and start selling goods from your own coffee van, you could consider renting out your workspace to another coffee van.
+If you’re not ready to take the full plunge and start selling goods from your own coffee van, you could consider renting out your workspace to other coffee truck owners.

 If you have a commercial kitchen that’s only being used a few hours a day, you could earn a healthy income by renting your space out to another coffee van.
 You can find other coffee van operators in your area by searching online for “coffee van for hire.”

 Keep in mind that you’ll have to comply with all relevant health and safety regulations in your area when renting out your kitchen.
-You should also consider hiring a commercial kitchen inspector to assess your kitchen and make sure it’s up to the relevant standards.
+You should also consider hiring a commercial kitchen inspector to assess your kitchen and make sure it’s up to the relevant health and safety standards.